aboliingle/Accept-a-file-name-and-a-number-x-.-Display-x-lines-from-the-top-of-the-file.-Check-if-the-file-exi/README.md

 Step 4:- So, take 2 cases.
 First file name is "data.txt" and second file name is "ZXC.txt".
 So pass the "data.txt" file the program wil print "file exist", then pass "ZXC.txt" file program will print "file not exist".
 The file we created in the starting only that file is exist.

 Step 5 :- Next step to find out file is readable or not.
-In two ways we can find out that, so write "type 1" and "type 2" in the programme.
+In two ways we can find out that, so write "type 1" and "type 2" in the program.
 It print "True" when file is readable.
 Print "False" when file is not readable

 Step 6 :- As per mentioned in the task, we have to find out number of lines in the file.
-That count is stored in "line_count", you can see in programme.
+That count is stored in "line_count", you can see in program.
 After counting the number of lines in the file.
 Compare the number "x" not exceed the number of lines in the file.

 Step 7:- Take three different values for "x" i.e x = 8, x = 15, x = 10.
 Three cases I used to define three situation.